-This unit introduces you to key traditional and digital art skills.
-You’ll develop approaches to concept art and the software skills needed to develop ideas into art assets for computer games.
-You will learn how to approach problems creatively using a range of sources for inspiration and reference.
+You’ll develop approaches to concept art and the software skills needed to develop ideas into art assets for computer games, and learn how to approach problems creatively using a range of sources for inspiration and reference.
 Your outcomes will demonstrate your conceptual approach, a range of art skills and technical understanding.

 3D Art Production

-This unit introduces you to key skills, conceptual approaches and software needed to develop ideas into 3D art for computer games.
-You will gain a solid grounding in 3D digital art principles and processes, from traditional drawing skills to modelling in software.
+You will gain a solid grounding in 3D digital art principles, research and design processes, from traditional drawing skills to modelling in software.
 These skills underpin visual design for computer games.
 You will produce outcomes that demonstrate your technical skills and conceptual approach.

 Gameplay and Interactivity

-This unit introduces you to interaction through the fundamental concepts of gameplay, computer games design, and computer games scripting.
-You will produce outcomes that demonstrate your technical and conceptual skills through exploration of gameplay mechanics.
+Through the fundamental concepts of gameplay, computer games design, and computer games scripting in C#, you’ll learn about games interaction, and demonstrate your technical and conceptual skills through exploration of gameplay mechanics.

 Moving Image Culture: Understanding and Interpretation

-This unit introduces you to a range of key concepts central to an understanding of historical and contemporary moving image culture, with a focus on video games and the history of their theorisation.
-Exploring influential video game examples and relevant theoretical and critical writings, you will analyse the cultural and artistic contexts in which the medium has been theorised, produced and played.
-You will also become familiar with the technological developments and conceptual transformations, before and after the so called digital shift, establishing a firm understanding of the technical and intellectual changes that have influenced the development of the video game as a medium.
+Exploring influential video game examples and relevant theoretical and critical writing, you’ll analyse the cultural and artistic contexts in which the medium has been theorised, produced and played.
+You will also become familiar with the technological developments and conceptual transformations, before and after the so-called digital shift, establishing a firm understanding of the technical and intellectual changes which have influenced the development of the video game as a medium.

-Through this unit you will further build on the 2D and 3D skills and contextual knowledge you gained in Year 1.
-Alongside this you will develop your understanding of professional aspects of the AAA and wider games industry, when starting to define your future role within it.
+Through this unit you will further build on the 2D and 3D skills and contextual knowledge you gained in Year one.
+Alongside this you will develop your understanding of professional aspects of AAA workflows and wider games industry, when starting to define your future role within it.

 You'll be introduced to games production practices by adopting professional roles and working together in teams.
 Divided into two halves, in the first half, you will work as part of a group to create a 3D environment based on a real world setting as chosen by your tutors.
 The second half of the unit concentrates on using your developing practical and conceptual skills to produce an outcome of high quality.